 - Chocolate Chips: I used semi-sweet, but you can use any kind that you want: milk, dark, white, etc.

-Yes, if you choose to use oat, coconut, flaxseed, or almond flour in this recipe, the flour can be consumed without being heat treated.
+If you choose to use oat, coconut, flaxseed, or almond flour in this recipe, the flour can be consumed without being heat treated.

 Oats used to create oat flour, old-fashioned oats, and steel cut oats are not raw and have been heated and/or steamed prior to being processed (source)